paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 - If an account has no balance left, it will be purged from memory by the runtime after the instruction (you can see this when going navigating to an account that has been closed in the explorer)
 :::

-### Trying out the program, understanding Bob's transaction
+### Trying out the program, understanding Bob's transaction in practice

 We can now try out the entire program.
 For this I've copied Alice's UI below so you don't have to scroll up and added another for Bob's side.